Design & Technology

 The Design and Technology Department at Carlton le Willows Academy has an experienced, committed team who use their enthusiasm to provide students with a fun and stimulating experience across all areas of the DT curriculum, which includes Food, Graphics and Resistant Materials.

 The DT department benefits from excellent facilities, which are rare across the county and regions.
-There is an industry standard food room, designed and built to meet rigorous Food qualification requirements and new for September 2017, we have a second brand new Food room, fitted out with some of the best equipment in the area, including a blast chiller, air conditioning and a touch screen TV board.
+There is an industry standard food room, designed and built to meet rigorous Food qualification requirements and a modern food room built in 2017, fitted out with some of the best equipment in the area, including a blast chiller, induction hobs, air conditioning and a touch screen TV board.

-Our Resistant Materials workshops are generously kitted out and spacious and we have a dedicated and newly fitted Graphics Room.
+Our Resistant Materials workshops are generously kitted out and spacious and we have a dedicated Graphics Room.

 We are lucky enough to have an A2 laser cutter, which students are trained to use independently, a 3D printer and Dye Sublimation equipment, which is especially suited to graphics, electronic and resistant materials.